 Under the cumulative condition, planned and committed projects, including the adjacent HSR project sections, would be built by the 2040 planning horizon for the HSR project.
 Planned projects include land development, transportation, bridge maintenance, utility, and sewer projects.
 Construction of these projects could result in temporary and permanent disruptions to EJ populations.
-Temporary construction impacts from planned projects could include noise, vehicle delay, and traffic detours.
-Long-term impacts from planned projects could include property acquisition.
+Temporary construction impacts from planned projects could include noise, vehicle delay, and traffic detours, Long-term impacts from planned projects could include property acquisition.
 Long-term effects related to operation could include noise and vibration impacts and permanent road closures.
 Property acquisitions for new developments that displace residences and businesses would affect county and local government revenues if displacements cause losses in school district funding, property tax, or sales and use tax revenues.
 Foreseeable future development would likely include both beneficial and adverse impacts on populations and communities.
 If the incremental effects of multiple projects were to combine to create disproportionate and adverse impacts on low-income and minority populations in specific communities, this would be considered a cumulative impact under NEPA.
-Even after mitigation. the adjacent Los Angeles to Anaheim Project Section would have disproportionately high and adverse impacts on low-income and minority populations during construction related to hazardous materials and waste, air quality, noise and vibration, aesthetics and visual quality, cultural resources, community cohesion, economic vitality, displacement of persons and businesses, and changes to employment, and it would have adverse impacts on low-income and minority populations during operation related to noise and vibration, traffic and circulation, and community cohesion.
+Even after mitigation, the adjacent Los Angeles to Anaheim Project Section would have disproportionately high and adverse impacts on low-income and minority populations during construction related to hazardous materials and waste, air quality, noise and vibration, aesthetics and visual quality, cultural resources, community cohesion, economic vitality, displacement of persons and businesses, and changes to employment, and it would have adverse impacts on low-income and minority populations during operation related to noise and vibration, traffic and circulation, and community cohesion.
 However, the cumulative projects, including the adjacent HSR project sections, are distributed throughout the cities of Burbank, Glendale, and Los Angeles, and many of them would generate tax revenues.

 With the exception of the adjacent Los Angeles to Anaheim Project Section, the HSR Build Alternative, combined with other cumulative projects, would result in a limited set of adverse impacts on low-income and minority populations in the RSA.
 However, the impacts of the HSR Build Alternative and other planned projects on low-income and minority populations would not be greater in kind and magnitude than those that would be experienced by the general population because low-income and minority populations and non-low-income and non-minority populations are both present throughout the RSA, where effects from construction would occur.
 Adverse impacts during construction of the HSR Build Alternative would occur related to transportation/traffic; air quality; noise and vibration; community cohesion; station planning and land use; displacements and relocations; parks, recreation, and open space; aesthetics and visual quality; and cultural resources.
+However, even with the impacts from the adjacent Los Angeles to Anaheim Project Section, these adverse impacts would be experienced by both low-income and minority and by non-low-income and non-minority populations.
+Therefore, the HSR Build Alternative would not result in disproportionately high and adverse impacts on low-income or minority populations living within the RSA.